 #13 Positano, Italy

 Situated on Italy’s gorgeous Amalfi Coast, Positano is an unforgettable cliffside village.
 Characterised by colourful buildings which overlook the turquoise hues of the Mediterranean.
-It’s an Instagrammer’s dream!
+A gorgeous Italian coastal town, it’s an Instagrammer’s dream!

 Positano feels like a touch of luxury.
 It’s sophisticated and enchanting, bringing together the classic Italian charm with jaw-dropping beauty.
 About as picturesque as it gets, a European bucket list would not be complete without it.